chr26195/PMLP/README.md

 prediction = my_own_gnn(x, edges)
 ```

-This implementation makes PMLP very easy to adapt since one does not need to modify anything on the original GNN class.
-But please note that this implementation is LESS efficient in training than other PMLP versions as we have observed in practice presumably because it still relies on the messaga passing layer.
-Please also be careful that it is possible that for some specific message passing layer implementations, the corresponding transition matrix for self-loops is not an indentity matrix, and then this version would not be exactly equivalent to PMLP.
+This implementation makes PMLP very easy to adapt since one does not need to modify anything on the original GNN class. ***But please note that this implementation is LESS efficient than other PMLP versions as we have observed in practice***, presumably because it still relies on the messaga passing layer.
+Please also be careful that it is possible that for some specific message passing implementations, the corresponding transition matrix for self-loops is not an indentity matrix, and then this version would not be exactly equivalent to PMLP.

 ### 1.4.
 Version D: Load Your Pretrained MLP
 The last equivalent way to implement PMLP is to define two models, i.e., MLP model and GNN model.
 We first pretrain the MLP model, save the `state_dict()`, then load it to the GNN model, and finally use it directly for inference or do whatever we want on top of it.